...

 Task-Based Language Teaching (TBLT): Centers on task completion and student engagement.

 Content and Language Integrated Learning (CLIL) takes an interdisciplinary approach by integrating the study of a subject like science, history, or art with English language learning.
 In a CLIL classroom, students might learn about the American Revolution, photosynthesis, or Renaissance art, all while using English as the medium of instruction.
 This method not only enhances vocabulary and language skills but also enriches students’ general knowledge.
-It’s an excellent way to make language learning more contextual and relevant, and it has been shown to be particularly effective in engaging students who might otherwise find language study to be dry or uninteresting (2).
+It’s an excellent way to make language learning more contextual and relevant, and it is particularly effective in engaging students who might otherwise find language study to be dry or uninteresting.

 These modern methods share a common thread: they are all fundamentally student-centered.
 They shift the focus from the teacher as the primary source of knowledge to the student as an active participant in the learning process.
-This aligns well with current educational philosophies that emphasize the importance of active learning and student engagement (1, 2).
+This aligns well with current educational philosophies that emphasize the importance of active learning and student engagement.

 Modern teaching methods like CLT, TBLT, and CLIL are shaping the future of English language education.
 They offer innovative ways to make learning more interactive, engaging, and relevant to students’ lives and future needs.